 - The diabetic food exchange list will help you measure food, despite which group it belongs to.

-- You won’t require the assistance of a nutritionist or dietitian every action along the method.
+- You won’t require the assistance of a nutritionist or dietitian for every action along the method.

-- Long-term usage of the exchange list will train you into understanding how to make great estimates of the ideal serving size of any food that might be readily available to you at any given minute.
+- Long-term usage of the exchange list will train you to understand how to make great estimates of the ideal serving size of any food that might be readily available to you at any given minute.

 - Whichever you select, you will get the exact same nutrients.
 Here’s an example: